 Bred originally from Shalimar lines, Kensington TTs exhibit wonderful temperaments, big dark eyes, beautiful conformation and playful intelligence.
-They are genetically managed and raised with attention to cleanliness, outdoor exercise, fine nutrition and social exposure to humans and other animals.
+Breedings are genetically managed and puppies are raised with attention to cleanliness, outdoor exercise, fine nutrition and social exposure to humans and other animals.
 Kensington puppies are first introduced to natural fibers at whelping, where they begin their lives on 100% cotton and linen, as we prefer complete control over their environment and the most natural cleanliness possible with the least amount of refuse produced.
-We use pHurity and Persil products and wash their towels in scalding hot water with bleach on the heavy duty cycle with a second rinse.
+We use pHurity and Persil products and wash their bedding in scalding hot water with bleach on the heavy duty cycle with a second rinse.
 Early on, the walls of their pens are draped with weighted heavy cotton terrycloth towels to aid in the development of muscle coordination.
 We find that the young puppies take great enjoyment in stretching and climbing and the terrycloth loops give them just that little bit of texture to help them catch their claws, so that they can begin exploration of their world.

-It is quite normal that our puppies are reserved by deposit before they are born, as I breed only one or two litters each year and demand far exceeds availability.
+It is quite normal that our puppies are reserved by deposit before they are born, as I breed only two or three litters each year and demand far exceeds availability.
 If you are seriously interested in a Kensington Tibetan Terrier, we urge you to make contact and request an application, so that we can learn a little more about you and you will see what is important to us, in our selection of forever families for the animals we breed.

 Tibetan Terriers are spirited, intelligent and beautiful and this breed will be your dog, as much as you’ll be their human.
-While the breed is not anywhere as demanding as a breed from the Working Group, they love games, variety and interaction.
+While the breed is not as demanding as a breed from the Working Group, they love games, variety and interaction.
 Alternatively, their ‘companionship’ nature contributes to their flexibility and willingness to do just about anything, in order to be around their humans.
 Over fifteen years, my first two Tibetan Terriers hiked thousands of miles with me and friends in the White Mountains, the Green Mountains, Adirondacks and on the Long Trail.
 We did the Presidential traverse including Mount Washington twice, that I remember.
 And as I think about it, I believe we did it at least four times, happily!
 Those were the days . . . ;>)